james-spears/alpha/k8s/k8s.md

 # Kubernetes Deployment on GCP
 ## Disclaimer

-As of version 0.0.1 stateful components such as the rdms service, and the broker service will require implemtation of consideration #2. (mapping to Google Cloud) in order to achieve highly available services.
+As of version 0.0.1 state-ful components such as the rdms service, and the broker service will require implementation of consideration #2. (mapping to Google Cloud) in order to achieve highly available services.

 ### Current Environment